 To receive a certificate, students must attend at least 80 % of lessons, participate regularly in class, and sit the midterm and final exams.
 In the event too many lesson are missed or for other reasons that prevent the issuance of a certificate, a certification of attendance can be requested.

 Attention: To receive a positive overall mark, all four skills (speaking, writing, reading and listening) must be satisfactory.
 If one of the skills is judged to be insufficient, the global assessment is automatically negative.

 Credits following the US educational system: For students from the United States of America, certificates can indicate, in addition to the information given above, the semester credit hours.
 These are calculated as follows: 15 contact hours (teaching units) = 1 credit.
 Students who need credit hours indicated on their certificates should inform their teacher at the beginning of the course.
 Attention: ECTS credits (European Credit Transfer and Accumulation System) are only awarded for Semester Evening Courses (ULG DaF/DaZ) and for the Preparatory Course Program for Supplementary Examinations (VAAU).

 In order to register you must present a copy of a valid passport or ID card.

-Please note that the final registration deadlines are six days before the beginning of the courses.
+Please note that the final registration deadlines are three days before the beginning of the courses.
 It is possible, however, that some courses are fully booked before the deadline: We recommend you to register at least two weeks before the beginning of the courses.

 If we receive your booking at least 8 weeks before the starting date of the course, we will grant you an early bird discount of 3 % on the regular course price.
 You can see whether you still benefit from an early bird discount by looking at the prices below.